GetResponse vs ActiveCampaign: Is it even close or an easy choice?

 Are you trying to choose between GetResponse vs ActiveCampaign for your email marketing automation software?
-Both are excellent, but ActiveCampaign is the best.
+Both are excellent marketing automation software options, but ActiveCampaign is the best.

 They're both excellent email marketing providers, packed with awesome features.
 So, the first thing to note is that you have narrowed them down to two of the best, so choosing one over the other wouldn't be a terrible mistake.

 However, one will likely be better for you over the other, depending on your circumstances.

 Both have good email deliverability, marketing automation features, SMS marketing, and much more to offer — but how do you choose the best tool for you?